adebargis/simple-web-server/README.md

     * Scale in (with CW Alarm)

 The only component that needs to be created manually is the EC2 SSH key (*Parameter Key: KeyPairName*)

+### Parameters
+All the parameters have default value set in the template.
+You may want to update these for your personal use.